 Image by Andrew Watson Getty Images

-If you haven't glimpsed a spangled grunter or marbled velvet gecko on your travels, head to Desert Park where the creatures of central Australia are all on display in one place.
+Head to Desert Park, where the creatures of central Australia are all on display in one place, including many that are extremely difficult to find out on the trail.
 The predominantly open-air exhibits faithfully re-create the animals' natural environments in a series of habitats: inland river, sand country and woodland.
 It's an easy 2.5km cycle to the park.
 Pick up a free audioguide (available in various languages) or join one of the free ranger-led talks throughout the day.